CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 The captured stores are voluminous, requiring a wagon for transportation.
-Returning the supplies to the Tigershield Coster in Tuntin (see part 2, "Tuntin") results in a reward of 50 bc and the friendship of Linett and her company.
+Returning the supplies to the Beastshield Coster in Tuntin (see part 2, "Tuntin") results in a reward of 50 bc and the friendship of Linett and her company.

 Additionally, Thrak's treasure chest holds: